OPT006: Paediatric Optometry

 How the module will be delivered

-This module is taught via 13 lectures (PowerPoint with audio) delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
-There is also an online introductory webinar.
+This module is taught via lectures (Powerpoint with audio) delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There is a webinar, with Key Features Scenarios and a discussion led by the module leader.
+There is also an online introductory webinar to outline the course.

 How the module will be assessed